xmonish/xmonish/README.md

 - 💬 Ask me about ...
 Music, Games, Programming, Tech, Travelling.
 - 📫 Reach me:  [Linkedin](https://www.linkedin.com/in/xmonish/)
-- ⚡ Fun fact: We can talk about Psychology & Spirituality all the day.
+- ⚡ Fun fact: We can talk about Psychology & Spirituality all the day!

 ##### Languages I use